-The diagram below shows how the management structure of the business is currently organised
+The diagram below shows how the management structure of the business is currently organised:

-The Support Divisions are responsible for monitoring and coordinating the operation of the Business Units and their functional areas, under the coordination of the members of the Executive Committee.
+The support divisions are responsible for monitoring and coordinating the operation of the Business Units and their functional areas, under the coordination of the members of the Executive Committee.

-With the exception of the Internal Audit and Compliance areas, which report to the Audit Committee, the activities of the other support areas are periodically reported to the Executive Committee, with the activity monitored by an executive director, as shown in the map below.
+With the exception of the Internal Audit area, which reports functionally to the Audit Committee, the activities of the other support areas are periodically reported to the Executive Committee, with the activity monitored by an executive director, as shown in the chart below.

-At intervals deemed suitable / appropriate, the director monitoring the relevant support division or the Executive Committee or even the Board of Directors may request a review - and they effectively do so - of the activity conducted by the different support divisions in order that the need or opportunity to create new positions or implement new strategies may be considered by the Board of Directors.
+At intervals deemed suitable/appropriate, the director monitoring the relevant support division or the Executive Committee or even the Board of Directors may request a review - and they effectively do so - of the activity carried out by the different support divisions in order that the need or opportunity to create new positions or implement new strategies may be considered by the Board of Directors.

-- 4. The Company's Articles of Association provide for the possibility of the Board of Directors being advised by one to three advisors, to be appointed by it from among persons of recognised merit and experience, with terms of office coinciding with those of the Directors.
+- 4 The Company's Articles of Association provide for the possibility of the Board of Directors being advised by one to three advisors, to be appointed by it from among persons of recognised merit and experience, with terms of office coinciding with those of the Directors.
 The advisors to the Board of Directors are people who advise the Board of Directors about the various issues addressed at board meetings, but they don't have the right to vote on resolutions passed at meetings.
-The Board of Directors elected on 23 April 2021 for the 2021-2023 term did not appoint advisors to the Board of Directors. - 5.
-In addition to being Company Secretary, Pedro Magalhães is the Director of the Corticeira Amorim Legal Department, responsible for coordinating the legal division.
-He is a company lawyer and legal advisor with responsibility for the various $Cork\,Business\,Units\,(Raw\,Materials,Cork\,Stoppers,Composite\,Cork,Floor\,and\,Wall\,$ $Coverings \ and \ Insulation \ Cork), as \ well \ as \ cross-cutting \ support \ divisions: finance,$ IT, communication, procurement (including energy, chemicals and insurance) and transport.
-He has a Bachelor's Degree in Law (1992, Portuguese Catholic University), $a\,Master's\,in\,Law\,-\,Legal-Privatistic\,Sciences\,(2012, University\,of\,Porto, Faculty\,of$ Law) and a PhD in Law (2018, Faculty of Law of the University of Porto).
-He is an external reviewer for the journal RED - Revista Eletrónica de Direito (Electronic Journal of Law) - Centre for Legal and Economic Research (CIJE) of the Faculty of Law of the University of Porto and author of the book Corporate Governance $and \, Company \, Sustainability - Stakeholders \, Model \, versus \, Shareholders \, Model \,$ $(2019, Livraria\,Almedina).\,Included\,in\,Legal\,500's\,General\,Counsel\,Powerlit$ Iberia: Portugal Teams since 2017.
-He also an associate of the Portuguese Institute of Corporate Governance (IPGC), founding member of the Common Home of $Humanity\ and\ the\ Association\ for\ the\ Sustainability\ of\ the\ Planetary\ System\ (ZERO).$ b) Functioning
+The Board of Directors, elected on 23 April 2021 for the 2021-2023 term, did not appoint advisors to the Board of Directors. - In addition to being Company Secretary and Compliance Officer, Pedro Magalhães is Director of the Corticeira Amorim Legal Department, responsible for coordinating the legal division.
+He is a company lawyer and legal advisor with responsibility for the various Corticeira Amorim Business Units (Raw Materials, Cork Stoppers, Composite Cork, Floor and Wall Coverings and Insulation Cork), as well as cross-cutting support divisions: finance, IT, communication, procurement (including energy, chemicals and insurance) and transport.
+He has a bachelor's degree in Law (1992, Portuguese Catholic University), a Master's in Law - Legal-Privatistic Sciences (2012, University of Porto, Faculty of Law) and a PhD in Law (2018, Faculty of Law of the University of Porto).
+He is an external reviewer for the journal RED - Revista Eletrónica de Direito (Electronic Journal of Law) - Centre for Legal and Economic Research (CIIE) of the Faculty of Law of the University of Porto, and author of the book Corporate Governance and Company Sustainability - Stakeholders Model versus Shareholders Model (2019, Livraria Almedina).
+Included in Legal 500's General Counsel Powerlist Iberia is Portugal Teams since 2017.
+He also an associate of the Portuguese Institute of Corporate Governance (IPGC), founding member $of the \, Common \, Home \, of \, Humanity \, and \, the \, Association \, for \, the \, Sustainability$ of the Planetary System (ZERO).